haoyuanz13/Machine-Learning-in-Robotics/README.md

 Machine learning algorithms applied into real modern robot.

 The packaged includes several most popular used machine learning algorithm applied in the real robot, all algorithm and models are trained based on the data obtained from real robot.
 Those algorithms are the fundamental structures for the visual SLAM project.

+All packages include reports so that for better algorithm clarification and result showing.

 # 1. Object Detection
 Detect interested objects in the image via GMM and GM model, also measure the physical information of the objects in the real world.